Skip to main content

 results = vector_db.search(embeddings, k=5)

-• agent queries knowledge base to augment reasoning with external facts.
+• agent queries a vector store to augment reasoning with external facts.

 Agentic RAG